 So, what's this miracle cure I'm talking about?
 Foam rolling!

 What is foam rolling and how can I do it on my feet?

-When it comes to larger areas of your body, you don't really need to worry about how much pressure you apply with the roller.
-Your feet, however, are a little more delicate, so you should start by applying gentle pressure, and working your way up to harder pushes.
-When you're dealing with heel pain, that gentle pressure may loosen up tight foot muscles that are pulling on your plantar fascia and contributing to its inflammation.
-Go to hard, though, and you could further irritate the sensitive area.
+When it comes to larger areas of your body, you don't need to worry about how much pressure you apply with the roller.
+Your feet, however, are a little more delicate.
+You should start by applying gentle pressure, and working your way up to harder pushes.
+When you're dealing with heel pain, that gentle pressure may loosen up tight foot muscles.
+Those muscles are pulling on your plantar fascia and contributing to its inflammation.
+Go too hard, though, and you could further irritate the sensitive area.

 With that said, here's how to foam roll your foot.
 Find any trigger points on your soles (tight spots or knots.)
 Place those areas onto the foam and gently roll, back and forth, for about 20 seconds per knot.
 Now, remember, foam rolling hurts, often quite a bit at first.
 But it's important to roll through that initial discomfort if you want to loosen up your feet.
-If you only apply gentle pressure, and move slowly using back and forth motions, the pain will decrease and your spots of tension will begin to loosen up.
+Your pain will decrease by applying gentle pressure on the roller.
+Move it slowly across your foot with back and forth motions.
+This will decrease your pain and the areas of tension will begin to loosen up.